MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configure-env.md

 ## Production builds

-Some plugins or includes blocks as around Jekyll Analytics will only run when using prod env - locally or through GH Pags.
+Some plugins or includes blocks as around Jekyll Analytics will only run when using prod env - locally or through GH Pages.

 ```sh
 JEKYLL_ENV='production' bundle exec jekyll build
 ```

 GH Pages will set this production flag for you when it builds.